-The EPC90143 development board is easy to set up as a buck or boost converter to evaluate the performance of the two EPC2305 eGaN FETs.
-In addition to the deadtime features of the NCP51820 gate driver, this board includes a dead-time generating circuit that adds a delay from when the gate signal of one FET is commanded to turn off, to when the gate signal of the other FET is commanded to turn on.
-In the default configuration, the NCP51820 gate driver is set mode D (no-dead time, no-cross conduction protection - refer to datasheet for NCP51820) and the dead time circuit thus ensures that both the high and low side FETs will not be turned on at the same time thus preventing a shoot-through condition.
+The EPC90149 development board is easy to set up as a buck or boost converter to evaluate the performance of the two EPC2066 EGaN FETs.
+This board includes a dead-time generating circuit that adds a delay from when the gate signal of one FET is commanded to turn off, to when the gate signal of the other FET is commanded to turn on.
+In the default configuration, this dead time circuit ensures that both the high and low side FETs will not be turned on at the same time thus preventing a shoot-through condition.
 The dead-time and/or polarity changing circuits can be utilized or bypassed for added versatility.